nwthomas/gitops/README.md

 3. [Samsung 2TB NVMe SSD](https://www.amazon.com/dp/B0DHLCRF91)
 4. [256gb Micro SD Card](https://www.amazon.com/dp/B08TJZDJ4D)

 > It's worth noting that one of my nodes is a computer running Ubuntu with a nice GPU, but that's really outside the scope of any guides I'd give for deploying this repository.
-The only part of this that will impact you is any apps that have node affinity for that setup (like the `nvidia-device-plugin-app` and `ollama-app` deployments), but you can easily remove that from your own deployments.
+The only part of this that will impact you is any apps that have node affinity for that setup (like the `nvidia-device-plugin-app` and `vllm-app` deployments), but you can easily remove that from your own deployments.
 >
 > The rest of the nodes are Raspberry Pi 5s as described above.